jnuho/mkdocs/docs/blog/posts/Implement-Cat-vs.-Non-cat-Classifier-on-EKS.md

 My initial goal was to revisit the [`skills`](#skills-used) I've acquired by creating a simple web application.

 **I specifically focused on `Kubernetes` implementation in Cloud environment.**
-I had to spend many hours configuring `external access` into the application in different environments, and constructing IaC practice (Terraform, Helm)
+I had to spend many hours writing IaC (Terraform, Helm Chart) and configuring `external access` into the application in different Kubernetes environments:

 1. Cloud - `AWS EKS`
 2. On-premise - CentOS/Ubuntu; `microk8s`, `minikube`, `docker-compose`